 In this closing cost guide, we’ll go over common costs in land sale transactions to help you understand what you should know going in.

 But first, before you get to a closing, be sure to do your proper due diligence!

 Closing costs on land sales: paid at closing

 This is the fee charged for performing the closing on your land sale.

-Typically, the attorney or agent is representing one particular party, then that party will pay the fee.
+Typically, the party who the attorney or agent is representing will pay the fee.

 The fee itself varies from state to state and area to area, so you probably won’t get a general estimate or know what you’ll pay going in.

-However, you should assume this will be a cost that you’ll take on since it’s often typical that both buyers and sellers have representation in the closing process.
+However, you should assume this will be a cost that you’ll take on whether you are the buyer or seller since it’s often typical that both buyers and sellers have representation in the closing process.

 Financing fees are those associated with borrowing funds to complete a transaction.

 These fees are usually based on the loan amount.